 This voyage is spent traveling the realm in which the polar bear survives.
 Wildlife viewing opportunities are enhanced by exploring as many remote areas as possible.
 Spotting wildlife like the Arctic fox, Svalbard reindeer, and land or sea birds can be difficult, but well worth the effort.
 Ice and weather conditions permitting, you will explore near sea ice, through fjords that lead to glaciers and icebergs, and discover nesting bird colonies, all from the platform of the ship.
 Alternatively, hop in a Zodiac to explore more closely, or venture ashore to visit historical sites and experience the tundra.

-You'll always be on the lookout for wildlife, ranging from endangered and rare polar species to sea mammals and birds.
-And, of course, you'll keep your eyes peeled for polar bears - they can be found throughout this region but finding them can require patience and persistence.
+You and your guides will always be on the lookout for wildlife, ranging from endangered and rare polar species to sea mammals and birds.
+And, of course, polar bears.
+They can be found throughout this region but finding them can require patience and persistence.

 Early-season voyages often provide the greatest opportunity to see large ice floes in the Arctic pack ice, which usually means excellent wildlife viewing.
 Later in the season, the group can cover more territory which may allow the chance to explore more of the archipelago.
 This can lead to less-explored regions or the continental edges where large whales are attracted by nutrient-rich upwellings.

 Each day will be planned to take advantage of local ice and weather conditions.
 Distances are relatively short in the archipelago.
 Because there are no ocean crossings, the seas are normally calm.
 During these six days, visit ice covered seas, fjords with breathtaking mountain scenery, and glaciers flowing into the sea.

 The evening of your last full day of adventure will find the Expedition anchored off Longyearbyen.